-At CBAM we are committed to being transparent on and responsible for how we engage with companies, including on how we vote.
+We are committed to being transparent on and responsible for how we engage with companies, including on how we vote.
 The Policy is guided by the twelve 'apply and explain' principles set out by the Financial Reporting Council (FRC) in the second version of the UK Stewardship Code (the Code).

-CBAM has been a signatory to the Code since 2022 and recognises the Code as best practice.
+We have been a signatory to the Code since 2022.
 The Code aims to promote transparency and integrity in business, encouraging active and engaged monitoring of corporate governance in the interests of shareholders.

-As responsible investors and signatories to the Code, CBAM is committed to upholding the Code's standards in the best interest of our clients.
+As responsible investors and signatories to the Code, we are committed to upholding the Code's standards in the best interest of our clients.

 In addition, the Shareholders Rights Directive II (SRD II) rules came into effect 10 June 2019.
 SRD II aims to promote effective stewardship and long-term investment decision making.
-As an asset manager, CBAM must report annually on our shareholder engagement and investment strategy, alongside our voting behaviour and the use of proxy advisor services.
+As an asset manager, we must report annually on our shareholder engagement and investment strategy, alongside our voting behaviour and the use of proxy advisor services.